Review by S J Holetz

 “Rational Gaze”,and even early

 crusher “Humiliative”.
-Throughout, Hagstrom roamed the stage like a
+Throughout, Hagstrom roamed the

 caged lion, yet remained firmly